MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 This chapter contains general recommendations on Windows Firewall configuration, including the reasoning behind them.

 When creating your own DC firewall policy, you do not need to start from scratch.
-Instead, you can use the `DCFWTool`, which will generate a GPO implementing all these recommendations.
+Instead, you can use the `DCFWTool`, which will generate a GPO that implements all these recommendations.

 ### Host-Based Firewall vs Network-Based Firewall